ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

     1. [Best `rsync` settings for copying and mirroring to or from FAT and exFAT filesystems](https://superuser.com/a/1785111/425838)
     1. [article on my website] [exFAT filesystem speed and disk usage based on cluster size](https://gabrielstaples.com/exfat-clusters/)

 Note: I'm not a Mac user.
 I find them terribly hard to use, completely non-intuitive, lacking in basic functionality--like window snapping to corners, anti open-source (they even make their own P5 "pentalobe" screw head to keep you out!), and controlling as a company.
-They have an absolutely horrifically non-intuitive and hard-to-use file manager (Finder), and their gesture control drives me nuts trying to remember all that.
-But, they make great hardware, they pay people well, they single-handedly invented the modern smartphone, and they innovate.
+They are also very expensive, as they don't really offer low to mid-end hardware at all.
+They have an absolutely horrifically non-intuitive and hard-to-use file manager (Finder--it doesn't even show your Home directory by default, contrary to every other operating system in the world!
+It's no wonder that so many Mac users don't even know where their files are!--they don't even know what nor where their home folder is!
+They don't even know they _have_ a home folder!
+[Partial fix here](https://www.cnet.com/tech/computing/forgot-your-mac-password-heres-how-you-can-unlock-your-computer/)), and their gesture control drives me nuts trying to remember all that.
+But, they make great hardware, they pay people well, they single-handedly invented the modern smartphone, they have a novel internet-boot recovery and installation system which works even after fully erasing and formatting your internal SSD, and they innovate.
+They have a loyal and dedicated customer base.
 Old MacBooks also make great Linux machines.
 So, let's get started!

 ## Try to use the Apple boot menu options to recover your non-booting system